Trott/slug/README.md

 // > unicode-is-radioactive

 // slug.extend() modifies the default charmap for the entire process.
-// If you need to reset charmap, multicharmap, and the default locale, use slug.reset():
+// If you need to reset charmap and multicharmap, use slug.reset():

 slug.reset()
 print(slug('unicode ♥ is ☢'))